CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Shooting this camera is a bit of a pain.
 It has no light meter, no way to see if the subject is in focus, no shutter release on the body, no double exposure interlock, a max aperture of only f/4.5, and a max shutter speed of only 1/125th.
 For all that though, the rotating viewing window is actually very bright and clean, a rarity in these old cameras, as they are typically dim and hard to see through, often with mirror issues.

 The shutter cocking is also really nice.
 The cocking lever moves from left to right, and then as soon as it is cocked, you find your thumb conveniently placed over the shutter release, which you can continue to press to fire the camera.
 On many, many of my leaf shutter cameras, the cocking lever is in some unintuitive place that you have to hunt for, and then the shutter release is in some other random location.
 Not so in the Balda.
 Your fingers just naturally land in the perfect place.

+This is not the sort of camera I would take out a second time, but I had fun running a roll through it.

 ### Tech Specs
 - **Dates Manufactured:** 1933-1938